ButterUI/ButterSlideToggle/README.md

 The slide toggle is one of the simplest and most common web problems but ends up being one of the more difficult solutions to implement well with respect to performance and behavior.
 This is an effort to make a tool as simple to use as jQuery's `slideToggle` method, but way more performant.
 Butter Slide Toggle leverages CSS transitions, Javascript, and some trickery to bypass the complications of trying to transition height or max height manually to get the slide toggle effect you're looking for.

-## Installing
+## Installation

 You can get Butter Slide Toggle with either npm or bower.
-You can also manually include the main `butterSlideToggle.js` file as a script tag your project if you like.
+You can also manually include the main `dist/js/butter-slide-toggle.js` file as a script tag your project if you like.

 NPM